lantoli/terraform-provider-lantoli/docs/guides/advanced-cluster-new-sharding-schema.md

 ```

 This updated configuration will trigger a Terraform update plan.
 However, the underlying cluster will not face any changes after the `apply` command, as both configurations represent a sharded cluster composed of two shards.

-Note: The first time `terraform apply` command is run **after** updating the configuration, you may receive a `500 Internal Server Error (Error code: "SERVICE_UNAVAILABLE")` error.
-This is a known temporary issue.
-If you encounter this, please re-run `terraform apply` and this time the update should succeed.

 <a id="migration-geosharded"></a>
 ### Migrate advanced_cluster type `GEOSHARDED`